cfrenzel/AspNetCore3ApiVerticalSlice/README.md

             - efcore with AutoMapper.QueryableExtensions (see List Handlers / ProjectTo)
             - dapper for complex queries
             - or even get data from a third party
-        - AutoMapper when needing to cleanly go between Entities and Models (Dto)
+        - AutoMapper when needed to cleanly go between Entities and Models(Dto)

-   - We could add a more generic/advanced base return type to our handlers to get all kinds of cool built-in behavior based on our needs
+   - We could add a more generic/advanced base response type to our handlers to get all kinds of cool built-in behavior based on our needs
       - A cleaner approach would be to return IActionResult from the handler.
         Your controllers would basically be empty!
 We could write a little miiddelware to avoid controllers completely :)